-Scott’s broad background in research and development with LPBF includes five patents in addition to many years of engagement with academia and various 3D printing standards committees.
-KAM is focused on “simulation through production” at accelerated rates and his skills complement KAM’s ability to create complex engineering solutions that others won’t attempt.
+Scott’s broad background in research and development with LPBF includes seven patents in addition to many years of engagement with academia and various 3D printing standards committees.
+KAM is focused on “simulation through production” at accelerated rates and his skills complement KAM’s ability to create complex engineering solutions.
 Working with our strategic partners, Scott will continue to drive and develop materials and processes to meet new demands.

 James O'TooleOperations Manager

 James O’Toole brings 15 years of aerospace and motorsport manufacturing experience to KAM and leads a staff of highly skilled engineers, quality technicians, and machinists to execute the technical and strategic operations for scaled manufacturing production.